Machine Relations

-LLM-referred traffic — visitors who arrive at your site after an AI engine cites or recommends you — converts at 5 to 9 times the rate of traditional organic search traffic.
 Seer Interactive measured ChatGPT referral traffic converting at 15.9% compared to 1.76% for Google organic, a 9x multiple.
 VentureBeat reports overall LLM-referred conversion rates between 30-40% in certain enterprise contexts.
-Most B2B companies are not optimizing for this traffic at all.
+This is why Machine Relations treats citations, landing pages, and revenue attribution as one system.

 When someone arrives at your site from a ChatGPT answer, a Perplexity citation, or a Copilot recommendation, they have already been pre-qualified by the AI's synthesis.
 The AI engine evaluated dozens or hundreds of sources, selected yours as credible, and presented your brand as the answer to a specific need.
 The visitor arrives with intent already focused and trust already partially established.